Amechi101/indieapp/indie_app/product_extend/src/README.md

 ```
 Signal Class:

-This will send signals to the user when we scrap a site only when, the Dict class returns a new instance of a product created by scrapping or we add a new website for scrapping into our program.
+This will send signals to the user when we scrap a site only when, the Dict class returns a new instance of a product from scrapping or when we add a new website for scrapping at the Site Class level (Phase 2).

 Has 'x' required methods: